 It is apparent that we cannot depend on private corporations, like Alecto, to make decisions in the best interests of the public when their focus is solely on business priorities, not public need.

 During the last legislative session, the California Nurses Association sponsored a bill that would have blocked hospitals from closing during a pandemic, but due to pressure by the wealthy hospital industry, lawmakers stripped that language out.
 California nurses will not rest until profit-driven hospital closures during a pandemic are ended by state law.

 CNA, and the Olympia and UCLA nurses we represent, are dedicated to work with our elected leaders to insist that UCLA and Alecto demonstrate their responsibility to the community, especially in this time of a public health emergency.
 We must do whatever it takes to keep the hospital open and operating, with a priority on public health and safety.

-Cathy Kennedy is a registered nurse and president of the California Nurses Association
+Cathy Kennedy is a registered nurse and a president of California Nurses Association.